 Oh, the holiday tradition of getting together with family, friends, and coworkers.
 Although fun, holiday parties are expensive and have a strange way of getting out-of-hand (remember the lampshade incident, Uncle Joe).

-Skip the annual family gatherings and start a new tradition: volunteering as a family.
-Hosting is simple, just contact a nonprofit and invite your friends and family (except Uncle Joe, he had his chance).
+Skip the annual family gathering and start a new tradition: volunteering as a family.
+Hosting is simple, just contact a nonprofit and invite your friends and family to join you (except for Uncle Joe, he had his chance).
 Your party won’t only be fun, it’ll also make everyone feel warm and fuzzy inside.

 Did you enjoy learning how to save a few dollars this season?
 Great, then sign up for The Latest, our monthly e-news.
 You’ll get great articles, helpful advice, and details about upcoming events sent right to your inbox.